thecodework/two-factor-authentication/README.md

 ```
 Note: Don't forget to include use statement `use Thecodework\TwoFactorAuthentication\AuthenticatesUsersWith2FA` in the header.

-**6. Setup 2FA for user**
+**6. Set up 2FA for user**

   **• Enable 2FA**

-Now login to the application and visit `/setup-2fa/` route, which will show a barcode which can be scanned either using Google Authenticator or Authy mobile application as described above.
+Now login to the application and visit `/setup-2fa/` route, which will show a barcode that can be scanned either using Google Authenticator or Authy mobile application as described above.
 Scan that code and click **Enable Two Factor Authentication**.

   **• Disable 2FA**